The ultimate 3 to 10-day Tulum itinerary for first-timers

 Tulum Itinerary Day 1

 This is supposed to be your arrival day.
-If you arrive during the day and you have some hours of daylight you have two options:
+If you arrive during the day and you have some hours of daylight, you have two options:

 1- if you are staying in a hotel on Tulum beach, just soak up the last hours of sun, swim, and take a walk on the beach.

-After sunset dress up (in Tulum Style) and take a nice walk on the beach road and check out the boho shops and the restaurants for your next days.
+After sunset dress up (in Tulum Style) take a nice walk on the beach road and check out the boho shops and the restaurants for your next days.

-2. If you are staying in downtown Tulum – you may want to rent a bike and browse around town, check out the shops selling local art, sit in a cafe- and enjoy the surroundings.
+2. If you are staying in downtown Tulum, you may want to rent a bike and browse around town, check out the shops selling local art, sit in a cafe, and enjoy the surroundings.

 Take a look at Tulum Restaurants so that you can make your dining plans for the next few days.